Just 1 Graded Higher (and Barely) – 1861 Gold Dollar PCGS MS67

-The NGC population is 57 with 92 graded higher.
+The NGC population is only 10 with none graded higher.

 Price reflected is based on payment via ACH, Bank Wire or Check.
 Add 3.5% for Major CC & PayPal.